nikki-uwu/Meower/CONTRIBUTING.md

 # Contributing

 Thanks for your interest in contributing!
-This document is still being developed (as of July 25, 2025), so rules may evolve.
+This document is still being developed (as of September 23, 2025), so rules may evolve.

 **Original author**: Gleb Manokhin (nikki)